 Go on a multi-sensory journey through music, theatre and comedy, narrated by ‘Alfred Hitchcock’ himself in the stunning Art Deco Zedel building.
 Tickets: £20.
 Crazy Coqs, Live @ Zedel, 20 Sherwood Street, Soho, W1F 7ED.
 Nearest station: Piccadilly Circus.
 For booking, visit the Live At Zedel website.

 - 31 October : Supper With The Shadows – Halloween In The Docks

 Enjoy a sit-down dinner and a talk from ghost experts before embarking on a tour of the 200-year-old warehouse.
 7pm-12am.
 Tickets: £80pp.
 Museum of London Docklands, No.1 Warehouse, West India Quay, E14 4AL.
 Nearest station: West India Quay (DLR).
 For more information and booking, visit the Museum Of London Docklands website.

-Posted on 15 October 2016, in Entertainment, families, Festivals, History, London, Nightlife, Tourist Attractions and tagged families, fancy dress, half-term, Halloween, london, October 2016, party, What's On Guide.
+Posted on 15 Oct 2016, in Entertainment, Families, Festivals, History, London, Nightlife, Tourist Attractions and tagged fancy dress, half-term, Halloween, What's On Guide.
 Bookmark the permalink.
 3 Comments.